Farzad-R/LLM-Zero-to-Hundred/WebGPT/README.md

   <img src="images/WebSearch.png" alt="Schema">
 </div>

-## To run the project:
+## Running the Project

+To get the project up and running, you'll need to set up your environment and install the necessary dependencies.
+You can do this in two ways:

+### Option 1: Using the Parent Directory Instructions

-First, follow the instruction on the [parent directory](https://github.com/Farzad-R/LLM-Zero-to-Hundred) to create an environment and install required libraries.
+Follow the instruction on the [parent directory](https://github.com/Farzad-R/LLM-playground/tree/master) to create an environment and install required libraries.

+### Option 2: Installing Dependencies Individually
-Or install the dependencies individually:
+If you prefer to install the dependencies individually, run the following command:

 ```
 pip install streamlit==1.28.2 streamlit-chat==0.1.1 duckduckgo-search==3.9.6 openai==0.28.0
 ```

-Then:
+1. **Configuration and Execution**
+* Navigate to the config directory.

-1. Fill in your GPT API credentials in config/cfg.py
+* Open cfg.py and fill in your GPT API credentials.
-2. activate your environment
+2. **Activate Your Environment.**
-3. Open the terminal.
-Make sure you are in the WebGPT directory and run:
+3. **Ensure you are in the WebGPT directory**
+4. **Run the Application:**

+In Terminal:

 ```
 streamlit run webgpt_app.py
 ```